 Tips For Making The Best Smoked Pulled Pork

 - Check The Right Temperature.
-When checking the internal temperature of a pork shoulder, make sure your thermometer is right in the middle.
-Otherwise, you aren’t reading the actual temperature and you risk pulling the meat too early.
+When checking a pork shoulder’s internal temperature, ensure your thermometer is right in the middle.
+Otherwise, you aren’t reading the actual temperature, and you risk pulling the meat too early.
 Make sure that the pork shoulder reaches an internal temperature of 195ºF.